Year 10 Science

 Activities you will engage in include:

-- participating in group discussions – exploring real-life ideas and debates in Science
+- Participating in group discussions: Explore real-life ideas and debates in Science.

-- investigating and researching scientific ideas and responding to questions
+- Investigating and researching: Delve into scientific ideas and respond to questions with thorough research.

 What skills do you develop?